 About the Manchester Single Hospital Service Programme

-We are creating a new, city-wide hospital Trust which will provide much better, safer, more consistent hospital care that’s fit for the future for people living in the City of Manchester, Trafford, and beyond.
+On 1 October 2017 we are creating a new, city-wide hospital Trust, Manchester University NHS Foundation Trust (MFT), which will provide much better, safer, more consistent hospital care that’s fit for the future for people living in the City of Manchester, Trafford, and beyond.

 We need to change the way we deliver care to address a number of health inequalities in our region.
 For example:

 - Two people with the same condition, living within miles of each other, can have a different chance of survival depending on when and where they use hospital services.

 - Appointment waiting times vary dramatically depending on which hospital a patient attends and what they are being treated for.

 Creating a Single Hospital Service (SHS) will allow us to build an organisation that is fit and sustainable for the future in light of rising demand on services, staff shortages and significant money pressures.

 It will also bring opportunities for us to grow our research, education and investment into our region, and attract highly skilled staff.
 All of this will not only benefit people living in the City of Manchester and Trafford, it will benefit patients from across Greater Manchester who use our hospitals.